Challenge 3: Formula E RAG-ing

 .
 Once you have found the correct video segment, you’ll use Vertex AI Studio to extract the exact timestamp of the crash from that video segment.

-Navivate to Vertex AI Studio, Freeform option, and design a prompt to get the exact timestamp of the crash, using the video segment in your prompt.
+Navigate to Vertex AI Studio, Create Prompt section, and design a prompt to get the exact timestamp of the crash, using the video segment in your prompt.

 Success Criteria